AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-method.md

 {style="table-layout:auto"}

-## Send data to Adobe Experience Platform
+## Next, send data to Adobe Experience Platform

 After you use the information above to choose a migration method, learn how to [send data to Adobe Experience Platform](/help/getting-started/cja-migration/cja-migration-send-to-platform.md) depending on the migration method that you chose.